Sergeytata/abaka/README.md

 - dice2keep action (2^5 = 32 possible actions)
 - cell2score action (6 possible actions)
 In total, the player has 45 possible actions

+## Work progress
+The version of the game implement simple 2 or more of a kind game.
+The next version will have all abaka fields in the game.